michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 9. And as these he said, while they beheld him, he was taken up, and the cloud received him, and he was covered from their eyes.

-10. And while they looked to the heavensInto heaven.
-WALTON. as he went, two men were found standing with them in white vestments;
+10. And while they looked to the heavens

 11. and they said to them, Men, Galiloyee, why stand you looking to the heavens 3? this Jeshu who is taken up from you into the heavens will so come as you have seen him ascend into the heavens.